 The Department of Speech-Language Pathology, in the College of Health and Human Services, has been granting undergraduate and graduate degrees since 1954.
 California State University, Long Beach is a large urban university founded in 1947.
 Located in the South-East corner of Los Angeles County the campus borders Orange County to the East.

-The Department is fully accredited by the Council on Academic Accreditation in Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA) and by the State of California Commission on Teacher Credentialing (CCTC).
+Association (ASHA) and by the State of California Commission on Teacher Credentialing (CCTC).

 Students graduating from the Master's program receive all of the academic and clinical practicum requirements for Clinical Certification by ASHA, licensing by the State of California, and are eligible for the Clinical Rehabilitative Services Credential issued by the CCTC.